Data import, quality control and spectral pre-processing

 Filtering based on spectrometer parameters

-For statistical analysis all caibration experiments are to be excluded and only only standard 1D experiments are kept (<JL-noe1d>).
-Filtering can be achieved with the folloging code:
+For statistical analysis all calibration experiments are to be excluded and only standard 1D experiments are kept (<JL-noe1d>).
+Filtering can be performed using the following code:

 # Exclude calibration experiments